 The warmth and hospitality at Anambas is overwhelming.
 I've never been invited for a meal by strangers as often as during my time in Anambas.
 The Anambas people are some the friendliest and most generous I've come across in all my travels.

 As for Anambas' nature and wildlife, there's flora and fauna simply everywhere you look.
 Right below our kelong, basically a chalet on stilts, two moray eels had made their home, venturing out of their burrow every so often for a quick forage.

 Whilst having your breakfast on your kelong patio, you'll see sea turtles come up for a breath every now and again.
 And when snorkeling, we easily spotted more different species of marine life than we did in our other snorkeling locations.

 How do you get to Anambas?
 Well, the easy way is to fly.
 There's a plane that departs from Bintan twice a week.
 The arrival destination is Matak, a short water-taxi ride away from Tarempa.

 But you can also take the scenic route to Anambas, which is by sea.
 You have 3 choices.

-1. The speed-ferry ride from Bintan or Batam, is about a 7-10 hour trip, depending on the ferry and sea state.
+ride from Bintan or Batam, is about a 7-10 hour trip, depending on the ferry and sea state.
 Of the two ferries, the Batam ferry is the more comfortable, though both are air-conditioned.
 The Batam ferry has a wider range of snacks and drinks on offer and is altogether more contemporary.
 Both operators feature in-cabin movies, but only the Batam ferry offers a personalised entertainment system.

 Mind you, apart from the entertainment inside the cabin, there's plenty to look at while on the ferry deck too.
 We spotted quite a few flying fish and even a pod of dolphins during our trip!